 7. In the Format View section, click a Sort by and Order option (optional).

-8. In the Filter section, click Filter to create a new filter, select the filter values and click OK (optional).
+8. In the Filter section, click Filter to create a new filter, select the filter values, and click OK (optional).

 9. In the Security Categories section, click the desired category (or categories) and click Add.